Welcome to the Life After Dating A Psycho Blog

 I’m laying on my stomach biting the skin around my thumb as I listen to you ask me nicely whether maybe I could be the type of person that puts myself in bad situations and maybe it’s a pattern in my life.

 There is blood in my mouth.
-The taste of rust and thick white spit that sticks against the back of my throat as I feel the poison slowly drain through my limbs.
+The taste of rust and thick white spit that sticks against the back of my throat as I feel the poison of PTSD slowly drain through my limbs.

 Why should I have to take your hand and walk you there?
 See this?
 This here is where I sat and screamed.
 This old step outside my college dorm is where I’d come to on those nights I couldn’t sleep.
 It’s where I’d curse and shake and rock slowly back and forth until my eyes swelled close and I’d pretend to disappear.
 On the left now, this is me with my face on a toilet seat, dry heaving in the middle of sixth period while I was supposed to be in math class.
 Moving on now, on the right, this is the pile of clothes on my bedroom floor, that’s me on top.
 Late for school and praying to disappear into the floor and get out of this world.
 I will walk you to my favorite place to run to when I get panic stricken and hyperventilate from the phantom pains around my wrists.
 But I stop there.
 Because this black door we now have come to, closed off and barricaded, this is a place no one should be allowed to go alone.
 This is the thoughts inside my head.
 This is the witness record.
 The files that describe the crime that no one saw.
 I won’t open this up today, not even for you.